sabir-aspose/words-docs-com/en/java/ai-powered-features/supported-ai-models/_index.md

 Aspose.Words now leverages advanced AI models to enhance document processing and analysis.
 With the Aspose.Words AI-based functionality, developers can access features that utilize AI for tasks like document summarization and analysis, integrating generative language models from industry leaders.

-Aspose.Words library currently supports integration with OpenAI and Google generative language models.
+Aspose.Words library currently supports integration with OpenAI, Google, and Claude models' families.
 These models bring powerful capabilities for working with documents.
 By enabling seamless interaction with these AI tools, Aspose.Words simplifies complex tasks and enhances productivity for developers.

 You can create a model instance using the [Create](https://reference.aspose.com/words/java/com.aspose.words/aimodel/#create-int) method of the [AiModel](https://reference.aspose.com/words/java/com.aspose.words/aimodel/) class.
 The full list of supported model types is listed in the [AiModelType](https://reference.aspose.com/words/java/com.aspose.words/aimodeltype/) enumeration.